cottog/CASTER-EDITION/README.md

 #How do I play
 If you'd like to play right now, simply clone the repo or download as zip, and launch the executable.
 Of course, you can rebuild from source if you have g++. main.cpp has the command you should use to rebuild the file

+To actually experience CASTER-EDITION's core mechanic, the spells, you can simply use the key combo that will instantly teach you a new spell -- shift+c.
+This will spit out some numbers, the first of which is really important.
+This is the 'goal number' of that spell.
+Every spellcaster in CASTER-EDITION needs a 'Cantus,' which is a 4-letter word that they chant while casting spells.
+Press Ctrl-C to enter your cantus.
+Your cantus is displayed on the sidebar, along with the 'value' of the Cantus, which is simply a sum of the 4 integers between 1 and 26 represented by the letters in your cantus.
+If the value of your Cantus is sufficient close to the goal number of the spell you are trying to cast, the spell will be a success.
+If you experience any spell instability, please let me know.

+Your spell takes on one of 15 different elemental subtypes, which are all the possible combinations of the 4 classical elements.
+The relative magnitude of each letter in your cantus (a being the lowest and z being the highest) determines what elemental subtype the spell will take one.

+When the game is out of beta, the spells' goal numbers will be unknown to the player, as Caster Edition is meant to be a game of experimentation and learning.
+I am trying to capture the difficulty I believe would come with learning to master a spell, which is something glossed out of most RPGs, both video games and tabletop games.